enterdevstudio/atemia-projects-manager/README.md

 This application was tested on the GlassFish server.
 You can use another server if you want but it needs to support servlet and EJB.
 To have the lastest version of Glassfish, go on https://glassfish.java.net/ and download the zip file.

+If encounter errors, server logs can be found in glassfish/domains/domain1/logs/

 Inside this zip file, you'll find a /bin/ directory which contains the "asadmin" script.
-If you have a graphic access, you'll probably prefer administrate from localhost:4848

 You can start and stop default domain with

     asadmin start-domain
     asadmin stop-domain

+First, start the default domain.
+Then, if you have a graphic access, you'll probably prefere to continue outside the command line.
+Go on localhost:4848 with your favorite browser.

 We need to create a datasource to allow the application to communicate with the DB.
 First, let's create a pool: